The Dark Side of ADHD — Love-Bombing And Person-Fixation

 4. Deal With Distractibility & Distractions

-People with ADHD are easily sidetracked by distractions, making it difficult for them to focus on their partner’s or the relationship’s demands.
+People with ADHD are easily sidetracked by distractions.
+They can’t keep their focus on their partner’s or the relationship’s demands.

 On the other hand, they might also hyperfocus on certain activities or interests.
 These pursuits may fall too far outside the relationship, making them neglect the vital aspects of the relationship.